liguowang/CrossMap/docs/index.rst

 If we use :code:`CrossMap region` command to convert this 3.48Mb region.
 Note: :code:`-r` (the minimum ratio of bases that must remap) is 0.85 by default::

- $CrossMap.py region GRCh37_to_GRCh38.chain.gz  test.bed
+ $CrossMap region GRCh37_to_GRCh38.chain.gz  test.bed

  chr2	239716679	243199373	->	chr2	238808038	242183529	map_ratio=0.9622

 If we increase :code:`-r` to 0.99, this region will fail::

- $CrossMap.py region GRCh37_to_GRCh38.chain.gz  test.bed -r 0.99
+ $CrossMap region GRCh37_to_GRCh38.chain.gz  test.bed -r 0.99

  chr2	239716679	243199373	Fail	map_ratio=0.9622